yashgupta29032006/rudra3-capstone/video_script.md

 "By Yash Gupta "

 **Voice-over:**
-"Hi, I'm Yash Gupta, and this is Rudra 3.0 - a multi-agent personal operating system assistant built for the Kaggle × Google Agents Intensive Capstone."
+"Hi, I'm Yash Gupta, and this is Rudra 3.0 - a multi-agent personal operating system assistant built for the Kaggle Agents Intensive Capstone."

 ---